Last updated on August 11, 2020

 They make money off you regardless.

-Related Reading: Why Are Investors Giving Up Shareholder Rights?
+Related Reading: Why Do Investors Give Up Shareholder Rights?

 The History of Retirement Should Remind You There Are Options